pedrolpena/iestelemetry/README.md

 **RUNNING THE PROGRAM**
 -----------------------

-To run the program enter the dist directory and type.
+To run the program enter the dist directory and type.<br>

-"java -jar IESTelemetry.jar"
+"java -jar IESTelemetry.jar"<br>

 If your Operating system assosciates the jar files with the java virtual machine, you may be able to just double click on "IESTelemetry.jar" to execute it.